StevenPG/coding-steve/astro/src/pages/about.md

 title: "About"
 ---

-I'm a senior software developer with about X years of experience (todo, automate that!) doing devops and developement work.
+I'm a senior software developer doing devops and development work.
 I've worked in retail, tax software and aerospace industries, and in all of those positions I was always pushing the limit as far as I could.
 Always trying to use bleeding edge tools where I can!